 Instructions

-1. In a Dutch oven or large saucepan, heat the olive oil until shimmering.
-Add the garlic and ginger, stirring until fragrant, about one minute.
+- In a Dutch oven or medium saucepan, heat olive oil over medium heat until shimmering.
+Add garlic and ginger and sauté until fragrant, about 1 minute.

-3. Meanwhile, divide the cooked chicken and rehydrated noodles into shallow serving bowls.
+- Meanwhile, divide the shredded chicken and prepared noodles evenly between serving bowls.
 Once the broth is ready, ladle it over the chicken and noodles.
-Garnish each bowl with egg halves, scallions, and chilies as desired.

 Notes